alcruzr/EchoLink/README.md

 Config 1:

 The case was designed in Fusion360 and 3D printed using PLA.
 The simple design of the case allowed for minimal parts and hardware while also allowing access to all user buttons, switches and connections.
 The case consists of a main body, top cover, and single push button.
 A single M3x6x5 heat-pressed threaded insert and one M3x20 screw holds the entire case together.
 NOTE: The current case dimensions and design can only accomodate the 1200mAh 3.7V Li-Poly battery from Adafruit (https://www.adafruit.com/product/258).
-If using different battery, please verify that dimensions are similar to the provided battery.
+If using a different battery, please verify that dimensions are similar to the provided battery.

 <img width="1888" height="739" alt="case-bodyTop_label_final" src="https://github.com/user-attachments/assets/00d36fd0-80cf-477c-a198-1b6faaafc319" />